irvanggtq/ML-Linear-Regression-and-Time-Series-Forecasting/README.md

 # Simple Linear Regression
 Simple linear regression is a statistical method that allows us to summarize and study relationships between two continuous (quantitative) variables.
 -	One Variable X (independent variable)
--	One Variable y (response variable)
+-	One Variable y (dependent variable)

 # Multiple Linear Regression
-- Multiple linear regression is a statistical method to estimate the relationship between two or more independent variables and one dependent variable.
+Multiple linear regression is a statistical method to estimate the relationship between two or more independent variables and one dependent variable.
+- Two or more variable X (indepedendent variable)
+- One variable y (dependet variable)

 # Time Series
 - A Time Series is typically defined as a series of values that one or more variables take over successive time periods.
 For example, sales volume over a period of successive years, average temperature in a city over months etc.